masashitanimura/2.0/pages/evowebservices/evowebservices_nodeinstall.md

 ## Starting EvoWebservices

+If you start EMS v2.0, it will automatically start the EvoWebservices node.
+If you will run a separate console for EvoWebservice, follow the instructions below:

 1. Run the evowebservices before starting EMS.
 Make sure the plugins in evowebservices is configured as well as the event notification system in the config.lua of the EMS.

 2. Open your node command prompt and go to your evowebservices directory.
 Start the evowebservices by executing command: